TextSorter

 How Our URL Extractor Identifies Links

 TextSorter's URL extractor operates by systematically scanning input text, HTML, or documents for patterns that conform to standard Uniform Resource Locator (URL) syntax.
-At its core, the tool employs robust regular expressions specifically designed to capture full, absolute URLs.
+At its core, the tool employs regular expressions specifically designed to capture full, absolute URLs.
 It prioritizes the common web schemes: http:// and https://.

 The extraction algorithm meticulously identifies distinct URL components, including the scheme (http or https), the authority (which encompasses the domain name or IP address, and an optional port number), the path, the query string, and the fragment identifier.
 This process adheres closely to the specifications outlined in RFC 3986, ensuring accurate parsing of well-formed URIs.
 The extractor is designed to handle various URL character sets, including standard alphanumeric characters, common punctuation, and URL-encoded sequences (e.g., %20 for a space).